tiag0santana/another-hangman-telegram-bot/README.md

 # ANOTHER HANGMAN BOT FOR TELEGRAM
 Yep!
 Another one...

+Start with
+> npm install

-> THIS DOC NEED A ENGLISH REVISION!!!
+##THIS DOC NEED A ENGLISH REVISION!!!

 ## Sub-projects (progress)
 * Commands